 Follow these steps to ensure you’re marketing the right way to your ideal customers.

 Consider the Way Your Products Are Received

-There are some products that are universally accepted and don’t require you to change your entire strategy.
+Some products are universally accepted and don’t require you to change your entire strategy.
 For example, consider items such as candles or pens.

-These items are typically used the same way, no matter where your audience is from, and won’t require special instruction or information in order for your target audience to adapt or use it.
+These items are typically used the same way, no matter where your audience is from, and won’t require special instruction or information for your target audience to adapt or use it.

-However, once you start to get into more intricate products, such as electronics or clothing, you need to consider how your customers will use or interact with your specific product.
+However, once you get into more intricate products, such as electronics or clothing, you need to consider how your customers will use or interact with your specific product.

 Understanding the difference can help you shape your marketing strategy to reach the customers who want your product.

 For example, if you sell clothing in the United States, but your audience is based in Asia, your customers may find it difficult to order from you because their sizing chart is different from the United States.